stephenohair/spring-boot-graphql-example/README.md

 Use CTRL+C to stop.

 ## Exploring the GraphQL Service
-In addition to a GraphQL service and API, this project starts up two graphical interfaces, GraphiQL and H2-Console to play around with.
+In addition to a GraphQL runtime and API, this project starts up two graphical interfaces, GraphiQL and H2-Console to play around with.

 ### GraphiQL
 A web console that can be used to explore the schema and test querying the GraphQL API.